MicrosoftDocs/Viva/Viva/connections/viva-connections-overview.md

 >
 > [!NOTE]
+>
 > - SharePoint home sites are now set in the Microsoft admin center and can be setup when you create a Viva Connections experience that builds off an intranet portal.
-> - You must have an Enterprise (E) or Frontline (F) license type to create multiple Viva Connection experiences.
+> - You must have an Enterprise (E) or Frontline (F) license type to create a Viva Connections experience.
-> - Users with a basic Microsoft 365 subscription (E license) are limited to creating 3 experiences.
-Users with a Microsoft Viva Suite subscription are at present limited to creating 10 experiences.
+> - Users with a basic Microsoft 365 subscription (E license) are limited to creating one experience.
+Users with a Microsoft Viva Suite or Viva Communities and Connections subscription are at present limited to creating 10 experiences.
 See Microsoft Viva plans and pricing for more info.

 ### You can choose the default landing experience